Stephen C. Lynch, CFA, CPA

 William J. O'Flaherty

-William is a member of the Broad Sector Advisory and Outdoor Recreation & Marine Investment Banking Groups and is responsible for new client development and managing all aspects of client transactions including company sales, corporate carve-outs, capital raises, recapitalizations, restructurings, valuations, strategic planning, and assisting clients with acquisitions of target companies.
+William is head of the Broad Sector Advisory and Outdoor Recreation & Marine Investment Banking Groups and is responsible for new client development and managing all aspects of client transactions including company sales, corporate carve-outs, capital raises, recapitalizations, restructurings, valuations, strategic planning, and assisting clients with acquisitions of target companies.
 William has worked across a variety of sectors, including transportation & logistics, industrial products, business services, building products, consumer products, outdoor recreation and marine, manufactured goods, and value-added distribution.
 Select prior clients include American Producers Supply; ICAT Logistics; ASAP Expediting; TBC Corporation; MXL Industries; G.G.
 Schmitt & Sons; Engineered Metals & Composites; Shades of Light; Tri-State Utilities; Narcote, LLC; Gen Cap America; Alliance Holdings; and Albion Investors.

 Prior to joining Matrix in 2011, William was a member of Wells Fargo Securities’ Industrials investment banking team in New York.
 His experience there included a variety of mergers, acquisitions, and public offerings for transportation, logistics, and packaging clients.